fxfactorial/brozip/README.md

 `brozip` is a **fast** command line tool to concurrently compress, decompress files using the Brotli compression algorithm.
-If can handle arbitrary number of files given and if none are given it will perform an operation on `stdin` and push the results to `stdout`
+It can handle arbitrary number of files given and if none are given it will perform an operation on `stdin` and push the results to `stdout`